Rauno Sappinen: Return to Flora

 On 6 July 2021, Sappinen scored both goals in Flora's win over Hibernians in the first leg of their UEFA Champions League first qualifying round match.
 He would score again in the second leg a week later as Flora won 5–0 on aggregate and progressed to the second qualifying round for just the third time in club history.

 Poland

 On 22 December 2021, Sappinen signed a three-and-a-half-year contract with Polish Ekstraklasa club Piast Gliwice, effective from 1 February 2022.

 On 24 January 2023, Sappinen joined Stal Mielec on loan until the end of the season with an option to buy.

 Hapoel Jerusalem

 In July 2023, Sappinen signed a one-year contract with Hapoel Jerusalem with an option for a two-year extension.
 Already on 19 August in a derby game against Beitar in the League Cup, Sappinen got a serious injury that meant his season was over.
 On 8 September 2023, his contract was terminated by mutual consent.

+Olympiakos Nicosia

+On the 18th of August 2026 he signed a one year contract with a one year extension option with Cypriot side Olympiakos Nicosia.